-- To receive, consider and adopt the audited Financial Statements of the Company for the financial year ended March 31, 2021, and the Reports of the Directors and the Auditors thereon. - To appoint a Director in place of Mr Gopi Kannan Thirukonda (Director identification number: 00048645), who retires by rotation and being eligible, offers himself for reappointment.
+- To receive, consider and adopt the audited Financial Statements of the Company for the financial year ended March 31, 2022, and the Reports of the Directors and the Auditors thereon. - 2.
+To appoint a Director in place of Mr Sunil Lalbhai (Director identification number: 00045590), who retires by rotation and being eligible, offers himself for reappointment. - To appoint a Director in place of Mr Devendra Mehta (Director identification number: 010667895), who retires by rotation and being eligible, offers himself for reappointment.